 The program is approved by The Joint Review Committee for Inhalation Therapy Education, Council on Medical Education of the American Medical Association.
-Enrollment is limited, and applications for entering the program at the Medical Center should be submitted to the Division of Allied Health Sciences by February of the year the applicant desires entrance into the summer session.

 Graduates of this program are eligible to take the examination given by the American Registry of Inhalation Therapists and upon passing become Registered Inhalation Therapists (A.R.I.T.).